Nithurshen/ChatGPT-Discord-Bot/README.md

   --> Add the bot to your server and create a text channel dedicated for the bot.

-  --> Right click the text channel and click "COPY ID" and then paste it in index.js at line 25 using VS Code, and save the file.
+  --> Right click the text channel and click "COPY ID" and then add it to the constant "BOT_CHANNEL" in index.js at line 25 using VS Code, and save the file.

   --> Now use the following command in the terminal to activate the bot: